Android Non Root

 pypanel &

-Openbox will start automatically on VNC server startup.
+Openbox windows manager will start automatically on VNC or X server startup.

 XFCE in Termux